appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 ---
 # Store Value

 The storeValue() function saves data in the browser as key-value pairs and can be later accessed anywhere in the application.
-Appsmith’s storeValue() works similarly to the browser's localStorage method.

 <VideoEmbed host="youtube" videoId="UUvJn8oWqNs" title="How to use the StoreValue Function" caption="How to use the StoreValue Function"/>